Understanding your bill

 - You notify us as soon as possible of any changes, such as credit card expiry dates

-Some factors will make your request for a payment extension more complicated, such as:
+Some factors can complicate payment extension requests, such as:

 - if you’ve received a reminder notice or disconnection warning from us